quicwg/base-drafts/draft-ietf-quic-transport.md

 Initial ({{packet-initial}}), 0-RTT ({{packet-0rtt}}), and Handshake
 ({{packet-handshake}}) packets contain a Length field, which determines the end of the packet.
-The Length field includes both the Packet Number and Payload fields, both of which are confidentiality protected and initially of unknown length.
+The length includes both the Packet Number and Payload fields, both of which are confidentiality protected and initially of unknown length.
 The length of the Payload field is learned once header protection is removed.